Basilica of Our Lady of Lourdes, Chemperi

 The Basilica of Our Lady of Lourdes is a church in Chemperi, India.
 The church was established in 1948.
 It was raised to the status of a minor basilica by Pope Francis in April 2024.
-The official ceremony of elevating it to a basilica will take place on 14 August 2024.
-Lourde Matha Basilica is the fifth basilica of the Syro-Malabar Church.
+The official ceremony of elevating it to a basilica took place on 14 August 2024.
+Lourde Matha Basilica is the fifth and the only Basilica of the Syro-Malabar Church beyond the River Bharathapuzha.